-The SMNHC staff is a dedicated group of professionals with over 100 years of experience in both the traditional and non-traditional education settings.
+The SMNHC staff is a dedicated group of professionals with many years of diverse experiences in both traditional and non-traditional education and ecological settings.

-Paul is the manager of the SMNHC and can be contacted for information on volunteering, donations, and general information regarding the SMNHC. email@example.com
+Paul can be contacted about scheduling a non-APS school, volunteering, donations, and general information at firstname.lastname@example.org

 Steven can be contacted at firstname.lastname@example.org